News! New preprint by Leyao Wang using machine learning on 100-year old novels to predict which ones are still being read (i.e., timeless)!

 stories change how we think

-Stories seem to have a lasting influence on how we think.
+Stories can have a lasting influence on how we think.
 How do we measure this influence?
 What are its consequences?
-Our lab examines how and why stories linger in our spontaneous thoughts, using techniques from natural language processing. [talk] [paper]
+We examine how and why stories linger in our spontaneous thoughts, using techniques from natural language processing. [talk] [paper]

 hippocampus and memory

 The hippocampus, a brain structure tucked deep in our medial temporal lobe, is involved in our ability to remember past events.
-Are all parts of the hippocampus equal?
-Here, we examine the possibility that different aspects of the hippocampus (anterior vs. posterior) preferentially represent gist-like vs detailed information. [paper]
+How does the hippocampus contribute to remembering?
+Do different aspects of the hippocampus contribute in different ways? [paper]

 default mode network

-The default mode network, a set of functionally coupled brain regions, plays an important role in a variety of contexts, including: remembering, future imagining, story comprehension, mentalizing, and mind-wandering, among others.
+The default mode network (DMN), a set of functionally coupled brain regions, seem to be implicated in variety of contexts (e.g., remembering, imagining, story comprehension, mentalizing, and mind-wandering).
 Could these regions be ideally situated in the brain to represent our internal models of the external environment? [paper] [commentary]

 selected papers